PeepaPeepo/Obsidian/Dental Admission Test/DATBooster. (2025). Biology Study Notes.md

 [[Visual Communication]] such as body language or rituals [[Auditory Communication]]
 [[Tactile Communication]]

+## 26.6 Animal Movement

+Kinesis change of speed
+Taxis is a specific moventmem
+Neg or post
+Migration for breeding, food or better envir

 # Bio Bits

 Which of the following defines how slime molds obtain energy?